taw00/manuscript-css/README.md

 ## How do I construct a manuscript from my markdown document?

-**TL;DR:** check out the example manuscripts in this repository in their original markdown and as PDFs.
+**TL;DR:** check out the example manuscripts in this repository in their original markdown and then as PDFs.
 Use the examples as a template for your own work.
 And if you are already familiar with converting markdown to HTML to PDF then that should be enough to get you going.

 ## How?
 With more detail

+#### Process summary:
-Process summary - very high level: (1) write your document in the prescribed structure, (2) convert it to HTML, and then (3) convert that to PDF.
+(1) write your document in the prescribed structure, (2) convert it to HTML, and then (3) convert that to PDF.

+If you use [Joplin](https://joplinapp.org) for your markdown editing, you can skip step (2) and directly produce a PDF from within the application.
+Otherwise, you convert to HTML with Pandoc and then PDF via a browser.

-Process summary - a bit more detailed:
+#### Process summary - a bit more detailed:

 0. Download this repository.
    - From the command line using `git`: